Lt. Steven Cruze

 Inmate Visitation – Visitation Request Form

 The administration strongly encourages and supports the inmate visitation program and implements those rules necessary to protect the visitation program and to insure its orderly operation.
 It is requested that complete knowledge and compliance with the following regulations be practiced to protect the continuation of visiting privileges.

 Male Inmates will be held from 9:30 AM to 11:30 AM on Fridays.

 Female inmates will be arranged as necessary through the jail supervisor.

 In order to visit an inmate at the Gilchrist County Jail a visitation form must be completed and turned in to the jail staff no later than 5:00 pm the Thursday prior to the visit.
 Only persons on the list and approved will be allowed to visit.
-You can either print a visitation form from the link below or you may get one from the jail itself.
+You may get a visitation list from the jail at any time or the inmate may send you one in the mail.
 All forms must be returned to the jail either by mail or dropped off at:

 9239 South US Hwy 129